-- Assignments are considered to be submitted when they are fully uploaded to Canvas, so you should not wait until the last minute to submit an assignment, because uploads may take some time and you might miss the submission deadline. - Also note that on Canvas, a due time of 11:59 pm means 11:59:00 any assignment submitted after that time will be marked late. - If you cannot submit an assignment to the Canvas dropbox because it is locked, please DO NOT email the assignment to me or submit it as an attachment to a comment.
-While I can read these, I cannot offer feedback on assignments submitted in this way or use any associated grading rubric, and thus the assignment WILL NOT be graded. - Assignments are graded as uploaded to Canvas, and incorrect, blank, or unreadable files will receive no points.
+- Assignments are considered to be submitted when they are fully uploaded to Canvas, so you should not wait until the last minute to submit your work, because uploads may take some time and you might miss the submission deadline. - A Canvas due time of 11:59 pm means 11:59:00 any assignment submitted after that time will be marked late. - If you cannot submit an assignment to the Canvas dropbox because it is locked, DO NOT email the assignment to me or submit it as an attachment to a comment.
+I cannot use the Canvas feedback tool or an associated grading rubric on assignments not submitted to a dropbox, and thus the assignment WILL NOT be graded. - Assignments are graded as uploaded to Canvas, and incorrect, blank, or unreadable files will receive no points.
 You can avoid this by clicking on the "View Submission" option after uploading your work to ensure you have submitted a correct and readable file.
 Do this every time you upload an assignment! - You can re-submit assignments as many times as you would like before a deadline; I will grade your final submission.
 Note that if you submit an assignment by the due date and then decide to re-submit it for grading during the late period, a late penalty will be assessed.